DronRathore/smart-session/README.md

         "message" : "You ain't shit!"
       });
     }
-  request.session.release(); //donot forget to do this at the end of each request to achieve scaling!
+  request.session.update(); //donot forget to do this at the end of each request to achieve scaling!
 }
 ```
 Well that was just an old fashioned way, isn't it?
 Lets be smart!